• What we do.

 by Elise Kaplan June 27, 2024

-Posted inCrime & Courts, National, Syndicated
+Posted inCrime & Courts

 Judge alters Trump’s gag order, lets him talk about witnesses and jurors after hush money conviction